Plus constructions, plethysm, and unique factorization categories with applications to graphs and operad-like theories: Structural Results, decompositions and standard forms

-For the flow chart/tree picture a population corresponds to a decoration of the inputs/leaves by the $\phi_i$ in their order and the decoration of the output/root by the target.
+For the flow chart/tree picture, a population corresponds to a decoration of the inputs/leaves by the $\phi_i$ in their order and the decoration of the output/root by the target, see Figure~\ref{fig:population}.
 We call the decoration valid if the corresponding formula is valid.
 This entails that each edge is naturally labeled by the output of the compositions above it.
 The following is readily checked.

-\begin{dfprop}\mbox{} \begin{enumerate} \item Valid formulas, both fully bracketed and reduced, form a non-Sigma Feynman category whose basis of objects are given by $S$ whose basis of morphisms is given by valid populated irreducible formulas with source and target as defined above. \item If $\F$ is the underlying category, the morphisms are generated by $\gamma_{\phi_1,\phi_0}\in \F(\phi_1,\phi_0;\phi_1\circ\phi_0)$, for all pairs where the compositions are defined, and $\mu_{\psi_1,\psi_2}\in \cF(\psi_1,\psi_2;\psi_1\ot\psi_2)$.
+\begin{dfprop} Valid formulas, both fully bracketed and reduced, form a non-Sigma Feynman category whose basis of objects is given by $S$ and whose basis of morphisms is given by valid populated irreducible formulas with the source and target as defined above.
+We denote the monoidal category of reduced valid formulas by $\cF(S)$ and the corresponding Feynman category by $\FF_{\it form}(S)$.